ktkthuong/Web-HTML-Figma/README.md

 │  └─ twitter.svg
 └─ index.html
 ```
 This is a simple website I cut from Figma.
-I create with html and css. **How to deploy this website?**.
-We use Netlify for free domain.
-First you must login Netlify by your github/ gitlab/ bitbucket account.
-Then click new site from git and select github/ gitlab/ bitbucket where you save your code.
-If you save your code on github so you select github and confirm and choose a repo you want to deploy and use defaut setting and select deploy button. **This is my demo website**: https://splendorous-horse-0a12b7.netlify.app/
+I create with html and css.

+**How to deploy a website?**

+We use Netlify for free domain

+First you must login Netlify by your github/ gitlab/ bitbucket.

+Then click on Sites -> Add new sites -> select deploy manually -> open your folder need to upload and bring it to Netlify page and wait a minute.
+Remember you must have an index.html in your folder.

+Finally it done, you can copy the link on Netlify and share it for your friend.

+If you have some troubles with Netlify, please set up netlify-browser-extension for your chrome, and it will be done.

+**This is my link demo**: https://64d5e91d7ec8103c20107490--sensational-mooncake-f47b5c.netlify.app/

+Have a great project.